ychamanova/podcast-away/README.md

 2. Local Storage
 <p>
 Initially, application loads podcasts from the remote API.
 User can drag and drop podcasts to save them on their local machine, as well as drop local podcasts anywhere to delete them from the local machine.
-By default, a podcast get saved at the top of the list.
+By default, a podcast gets saved at the top of the list.
 To rearrange, drag and drop them witin the local list.
 Local podcasts get saved in the local storage on the browser as a JSON string element under the key "podcasts".
 </p>
 <p>
 The state of the application is stored in podcastSlice.js with the help of the Redux library.